phil-opp/blog_os/blog/content/edition-3/posts/01-minimal-kernel/index.md

 }
 ```

-When we try to build it now (by running `cargo build`), the following error occurs:
+When we try to build it now (by running `cargo build`), the following errors occur:

 ```
 error: cannot find macro `println!` in this scope